-Our cupcake contributor, Lauren of Crave.
-Indulge.
-Satisfy, is here with a fabulous new recipe, perfect for Summer…
+Our contributor, Lauren Kapeluck of EllenJay Events, is back with a delicious new recipe….

 With the temperatures getting hotter and summer quickly approaching I thought it would be fun to reminisce back to my childhood with this month’s cupcake recipe.
 I have never been much of a soda drinker but on those rare occasions when I do indulge, my beverage of choice is Root Beer, probably because of the intense sugary vanilla flavor.
 As a kid, my favorite cold treat was a Root Beer Float.
 Drinking an ice cold root beer poured over vanilla ice cream was the perfect way to end a hard day of playing outside.
 I have recreated this nostalgic treat as a Root Beer Float Cupcake for you to enjoy this summer!